qpakzk/qpakzk.github.io/_posts/2018-02-06-[Perf] Process of Linux Kernel Contribution.md

 ---
 layout: post
-title: "Process of Linux Kernel perf contribution"
+title: "Contributing to the Linux Kernel's perf tool"
-description: ""
+description: "A comprehensive tutorial detailing the process of contributing to the Linux Kernel's perf tool."
 tags: [Perf]
 redirect_from:
   - /2017/02/06/
 ---

-# Process of Linux Kernel perf contribution
+# Contributing to the Linux Kernel's perf tool

-In this post, I'll talk about how to contribute to Linux Kernel.
-I'll exercise on Ubuntu.
+In this article, we delve into the systematic approach to contribute to the Linux Kernel, specifically focusing on the 'perf' tool.
+This tutorial employs Ubuntu as its primary operating system.

-## 1. Configuration
+## 1. Configuring Git for Contributions

-First of all, configure an username and an email address in Git.
+Begin by setting up your Git environment.
+Configure both your username and email address as follows:

 ```sh
 $ git config --global user.name "Sangwon Hong"
 $ git config --global user.email qpakzk@gmail.com
 ```

-And configure the email sending options.
+Subsequently, set up your email sending preferences:

 ```sh
 $ git config --global sendemail.smtpencryption tls